Causes of root canal treatment failure. – Reasons why completed endodontic therapy may be unsuccessful and how it’s fixed.

 5) Overextension of the tooth’s filling material.

-Studies have shown that in cases where the materials used to fill in and seal a tooth’s root canal system extend out beyond its root’s tip (overfilling, overextension), the likelihood of endodontic failure is increased.
+Studies have shown that in cases where the materials used to fill in and seal a tooth’s root canal space extend out beyond its root’s tip (overfilling, overextension), the likelihood of endodontic failure is increased.
 (Tabassum)

 - In an evaluation of 337 failed root canal cases, Hoen determined that overfills played a role in 3% of them.